HarryWill/Interactive-Tearable-Interface/README.md

 I'm currently writting a variety of programs to demonstrate the functionality of my prototypes!

+The "Basic Functionality" folder holds basic classes containing examples of the various libraries I am using.
 TODO:
 - Fix issue of U shape arrangement, which device will be device 1?
 - Test sending and recieving with multiple devices